Article

 Conclusion

 In this article we have seen how we can very easily generate Technical Analysis features using Pandas_TA / TA_Lib packages.
-These work seamlessly with the output from our Eikon Data API and are simply appended to the right of the dataframe.
+These work seamlessly with the output from our LSEG Data Library and are simply appended to the right of the dataframe.
 We have also seen how we can eyeball these indicators using basic charting in Python.
 In particular we have shown how we can plot candlestick patterns firing on a chart with real simplicity.

 We then went on to take things a little further by creating some simple trading strategies using our indicators in the strategy template of the backtrader package and then wired that up to the backtrader broker object that conducted the backtest for us and outputted a series of plots that visualised the strategy and sig-gen, P&L and such.